Behavior: Biology

-Although disagreement exists as to how to precisely define behavior in a biological context, one common interpretation based on a meta-analysis of scientific literature states that "behavior is the internally coordinated responses (actions or inactions) of whole living organisms (individuals or groups) to internal or external stimuli".
+Definition

 A broader definition of behavior, applicable to plants and other organisms, is similar to the concept of phenotypic plasticity.
 It describes behavior as a response to an event or environment change during the course of the lifetime of an individual, differing from other physiological or biochemical changes that occur more rapidly, and excluding changes that are a result of development (ontogeny).

-Behaviors can be either innate or learned from the environment.

-Behavior can be regarded as any action of an organism that changes its relationship to its environment.
+Behaviour can be regarded as any action of an organism that changes its relationship to its environment.
 Behavior provides outputs from the organism to the environment.

+Determination by genetics or the environment

+Behaviors can be either innate or learned from the environment, or both, dependent on the organism.
+The more complex nervous systems (or brains) are, the more influence learning has on behavior.
+However, even in mammals, a large fraction of behavior is genetically determined.
+For instance, prairie voles tend to be monogamous while, while meadow voles are more promiscuous, a difference that is strongly determined by a single gene, Avpr1a, encoding a receptor for the peptide hormone Vasopressin.

 Human behavior

 The endocrine system and the nervous system likely influence human behavior.
 Complexity in the behavior of an organism may be correlated to the complexity of its nervous system.
 Generally, organisms with more complex nervous systems have a greater capacity to learn new responses and thus adjust their behavior.

+Consumer behaviour is the behavior of humans when they act or treated as consumers.

 Animal behavior

-Ethology is the scientific and objective study of animal behavior, usually with a focus on behavior under natural conditions, and viewing behavior as an evolutionarily adaptive trait. behaviorism is a term that also describes the scientific and objective study of animal behavior, usually referring to measured responses to stimuli or trained behavioral responses in a laboratory context, without a particular emphasis on evolutionary adaptivity.
+Ethology is the scientific and objective study of animal behavior, usually with a focus on behavior under natural conditions, and viewing behavior as an evolutionarily adaptive trait.
+Behaviorism is a term that also describes the scientific and objective study of animal behavior, usually referring to measured responses to stimuli or trained behavioral responses in a laboratory context, without a particular emphasis on evolutionary adaptivity.

-Consumer behavior

-Consumers behavior

-Consumer behavior involves the processes consumers go through, and reactions they have towards products or services.
-It has to do with consumption, and the processes consumers go through around purchasing and consuming goods and services.
-Consumers recognise needs or wants, and go through a process to satisfy these needs.
-Consumer behavior is the process they go through as customers, which includes types of products purchased, amount spent, frequency of purchases and what influences them to make the purchase decision or not.

-Circumstances that influence consumer behavior are varied, with contributions from both internal and external factors.
-Internal factors include attitudes, needs, motives, preferences and perceptual processes, whilst external factors include marketing activities, social and economic factors, and cultural aspects.
-Doctor Lars Perner of the University of Southern California claims that there are also physical factors that influence consumer behavior, for example if a consumer is hungry, then this physical feeling of hunger will influence them so that they go and purchase a sandwich to satisfy the hunger.